REHEARSAL HOUSE FIRST LEVEL INTERNSHIP PROGRAM E-HANDBOOK (Probationary Stage – 16 Weeks)— “Grow in Skill. Earn through Service. Build a Career.”

 Examples

-Repeated lateness → reduced bonuses
+Repeated lateness → reduced TCR

 Absence → reduced opportunities